Can I Eat Fish when Pregnant?

 Mercury is found in water and also in the air that we breathe.

-When fish swim in these waters contaminated with mercury and feast on other organisms, this mercury enters their body.
 The big concern is that this mercury binds with the muscles of the fish and remains even when they are cooked.
 It is for this reason that you should avoid certain types of fish, even if you cook them thoroughly.

 Risks of Getting Too Much Mercury while Pregnant